pedrowbueno-bit/F014-Automatization-STaRS-QDs/README.md

 | **pytest** | Unit and integration testing |
 | **dataclasses** | Typed, validated configuration |
 | **Protocol (typing)** | Interface abstraction for instruments |

 ---

-## Context

-Developed for the **F014 — Experimental Physics** course at UNICAMP (2023), and actively used in the photonics research group for TTA-UC (triplet–triplet annihilation upconversion) experiments on CsPbBr₃ perovskite nanoplatelets.

----